SajanGh/movie-ticket-api/README.md

 }
 ```

-Step 3: Select POST method form the sidebar ffrom the postman Http Request.
-Then clikc on Search.
+Step 3: Select POST method form the side of the postman .
+Then click on Search.

 # Backend is ready to be served!!!!